xairrick/CrmCodeGenerator/CrmCodeGenerator.VSPackage/README.txt

 ﻿Allows you to generate CRM 2011/2013 schema files based on a T4 template.
 Template is saved to project so that you can modify it as needed.

+Version 0.8.3.3
+[BUG] fixed bug that was allowing a relationship to be updatable when the underlying property was not updatable.
+[UPDATE] Added Referenced/Referencing relationships for self referencing N:N relationships (eg campaigncampaign_association) [BUG] changed naming convention on 1:N relationship to match CrmSvcUtil.exe (removed the pluralization) [UPDATE] forced removed postregarding, postrole, imagedescriptor, owner as they aren't provide in CrmSvcUtil [BUG] Corrected the names of the Self-referencing relationships (eg contact_customer_contacts) [UPDATE] Added _Base attributes for currency attributes.
+Added some explicit class names

 Version 0.8.3.2
 [BUG] Possible naming conflict when an N:N relationship has the same name as the entity. (eg native N:N relationship)